KimberlyWangui/Python-OOP-Intro/README.md

 # Python-OOP-Intro
-This a brief introduction into object oriented programming in python.
+This an introduction into object oriented programming in python.